Bullying happens all around us. It’s prevalent in homes, work environments, schools and now more than ever, the internet.

 Here is one of my bullying stories that I courageously shared in a blog post last year:

 One school day, I randomly decided that I didn’t want to be friends with my best friend any longer.
-Whatever compelled me to suddenly hate her out of the blue, in hindsight, came from my lack of happiness, jealousy and insecurities.
+Whatever compelled me to suddenly hate her out of the blue, in hindsight, came from my lack of happiness, jealousy, and insecurities.
 I told her to meet me in the top field at recess and I gathered some other children with me.
-I had a slurpee and crew of children following me.
-The walk to the field with the other children following me, made me feel tough, and cool.
+I had a Slurpee and crew of children following me.
+The walk to the field with the other children following me, made me feel tough and cool.
 I was the leader of the pack.
 When she got to the field, I stood in front of her and looked her directly in the face.
-A whirl of butterflies swished around in my insides as I lifted my right hand with the ice-cold slurpee in it and forcefully chucked it directly on her.
-The slurpee splattered on her shirt while some of the other kids laughed.
+A whirl of butterflies swished around in my insides as I lifted my right hand with the ice-cold Slurpee in it and forcefully chucked it directly on her.
+The Slurpee splattered on her shirt while some of the other kids laughed.
 But her face in that moment… I will always remember.
-Her eyes instantly weld with tears as she turned around and ran away.
+Her eyes instantly welled with tears as she turned around and ran away.

 I vividly remember her tears of sadness as we sat in the principles office together.
 “Why did you do that to me?” she asked while tears streamed down her cheeks.
 I remember crying with her as I apologized, “I’m sorry, I don’t know why I did it.”